-1. Centers: Allow for land coverage greater than current limits of 70 percent with participation in a stormwater collection and treatment system (consistent with TRPA treatment requirements) owned and operated by a public entity instead of traditional land coverage limits (e.g., land coverage would not be capped at any percentage on high capability lands) for 100 percent deed-restricted affordable, moderate, or achievable residential or mixed-use developments that utilize bonus units.
-Projects that utilize the coverage incentive in this amendment package may not build parking spaces above what is currently allowed by the local jurisdictions.
-Land coverage transfers and water quality fees would still be required.

-- 2. Areas zoned for multi-family housing outside of centers: Allow up to 70 percent land coverage on high capability lands (instead of capping land coverage at up to 30 percent) for 100 percent deed-restricted affordable, moderate or achievable residential or mixed-use developments that utilize bonus units with participation in a stormwater collection and treatment system (consistent with TRPA treatment requirements) owned and operated by a public entity, or with a public entity responsible for onsite system maintenance.
-Projects that utilize the coverage incentive in this amendment package may not build parking spaces above what is currently allowed by the local jurisdictions.
+- Centers: Allow for land coverage greater than current limits of 70 percent with participation in a stormwater collection and treatment system (consistent with TRPA treatment requirements) owned and operated by a public entity instead of traditional land coverage limits (e.g., land coverage would not be capped at any percentage on high capability lands) for 100 percent deed-restricted affordable, moderate, or achievable residential or mixed-use developments that utilize bonus units.
+Land coverage transfers and water quality fees would still be required. - 2.
+Areas zoned for multi-family housing outside of centers: Allow up to 70 percent land coverage on high capability lands (instead of capping land coverage at up to 30 percent) for 100 percent deed-restricted affordable, moderate or achievable residential or mixed-use developments that utilize bonus units with participation in a stormwater collection and treatment system (consistent with TRPA treatment requirements) owned and operated by a public entity, or with a public entity responsible for onsite system maintenance.
 Land coverage transfers and water quality fees would still be required. - 3.
 ADUs within bonus unit boundary: Allow up to 1,200 square feet on high capability lands within centers for a deed-restricted affordable, moderate, or achievable accessory dwelling unit(s).
 Allow up to 1,200 square feet or up to 70 percent land coverage (whichever is less) on high capability lands outside of centers for a deed-restricted accessory dwelling unit(s).
 Additional land coverage shall be used only for the accessory dwelling unit, and includes decks and walkways associated with the accessory dwelling unit.
 This coverage may not be used for parking.
 Land coverage transfers and water quality mitigation fees would still be required.